 Applications are invited for the following PhD studentship for the following project:

-Injectable Gene Activated Biomaterials for Personalised Regeneration of the Intervertebral Disc
+Development of Injectable Gene Activated Biomaterials for Personalised Regeneration of the Intervertebral Disc

 This position will be based with the Buckley Lab (www.buckleylab.eu) within the Trinity Centre for Biomedical Engineering (TCBE) and the Advanced Materials and Bioengineering Research Centre (AMBER).
 Prof. Buckley leads a multidisciplinary research group in the School of Engineering at Trinity College Dublin.
 The goal of the Buckley lab is to develop novel biomaterial and cell-based strategies to regenerate or repair damaged tissues to restore function using minimally invasive strategies (MIS).